High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Conclusions

 \section{Conclusions}

 Our objective in this project was to find a good data-driven way to select the predictors that go into an imputation model.
 A wide range of methods have been proposed to address this issue, but little research has been done to compare their performance.
 With this article, we start to fill this gap and provide initial insights into applying such methods in social science research.
-Both MI-PCA and IURR showed promising performance when compared to other high-dimensional imputation approaches.
-While both of these methods represent good options for automatically defining the imputation models of an MI procedure, MI-PCA is the more practically appealing option due to its much greater speed.
-The use of Bayesian ridge regression is a good alternative when the imputer wants to have an automatic way of defining the imputation models in a low-dimensional setting ($n \gg p$).
+IURR, MI-SF, and MI-PCA showed promising performance when compared to other high-dimensional imputation approaches.
+While all of these methods represent good options for automatically defining the imputation models of an MI procedure, MI-PCA is the more practically appealing option due to its much greater speed.
+However, the current implementation of MI-PCA is limited, and making the most of this method will require further research and optimization, especially regarding methods for the number of components.
+Finally, Bayesian ridge regression is a good alternative when the imputer wants to have an automatic way of defining the imputation models in a low-dimensional setting ($n \gg p$).